Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step1/compose1.md

 # What you'll learn on this lab

-1. Learn how to use docker compose to define multi-container at the same time
+1. Learn how to use docker compose to define multi-containers at the same time

 # Tasks to be done

-1.Create a folder name `config` and inside folder config make a file name `redis.conf` copy the config from this repository <a href="https://github.com/chitsanuponjate/redis-config/blob/main/redis.conf"  rel="noreferrer" target="_blank">link</a> into `redis.conf`
+1.Create a folder named `config` and inside folder config, make a file name `redis.conf` copy the config from this repository <a href="https://github.com/chitsanuponjate/redis-config/blob/main/redis.conf"  rel="noreferrer" target="_blank">link</a> into `redis.conf`

-2.Click Execute this block of command this will create a simple nodejs server that connect to the redis database
+2.Click this block, this will create a simple nodejs server that connects to the redis database

   ```plain